kopia/kopia/site/content/docs/Getting started/_index.md

 ```
 You can read more about all the supported `kopia repository create` commands for different repositories from the [repositories page](../repositories).

+> NOTE: Remember, before you use Kopia, you need to provision and pay for whatever storage location you want to use; Kopia will not do that for you.
+After you have done that, you can create a `repository` for that storage location in Kopia.
+For example, if you want to use `Backblaze B2`, you need to create a Backblaze account, create a B2 bucket, and get the access keys for the bucket; then you can use the [`kopia repository create b2` command](../reference/command-line/common/repository-create-b2/) to create a repository.

 #### Connecting to Repository

-To connect to a repository after you have created it or to connect an existing repository, simply use one of the [subcommands](../reference/command-line/common/#commands-to-manipulate-repository) of `kopia repository connect` instead of `kopia repository create`.
-You can connect as many computers as you like to any repository, even simultaneously.
+To connect to a repository after you have created it or to connect to an existing repository, simply use one of the [subcommands](../reference/command-line/common/#commands-to-manipulate-repository) of `kopia repository connect` instead of `kopia repository create`.
+You can connect as many computers as you like to the same repository, even simultaneously.

 For example: